 Fact:

 IVF is generally safe, but like any medical procedure, it carries some risks.
-The most common complications include ovarian hyperstimulation (OHSS), infections, and reactions to stimulation medications.
-However, these risks are rare and can be minimized with careful monitoring and management by the doctor.
+Recognised complications include ovarian hyperstimulation syndrome (OHSS), infection and reactions to ovarian-stimulation medication.
+However, these risks are rare and can be minimised with careful monitoring and management by the doctor.
 Overall, IVF is considered safe for the majority of women.

 Myth 4: Children Born Through IVF Are Less Healthy